May 16, 2025

 ₹15,000 to ₹30,000 per month

-Freelancers and small agencies.
-On-page optimisation, some content writing, basic reporting.
-Technical SEO and link building are usually minimal.
-Works for a small local business that needs to show up for a handful of location-specific keywords — a physiotherapy clinic, a boutique architecture firm.
-Does not work for competitive B2B or D2C markets.
+At this level, you are typically getting on-page optimization, some content writing, and basic reporting.
+Technical SEO and link building are usually minimal or absent.
+This works for a small local business that just needs to show up for a handful of location-specific keywords — a physiotherapy clinic in Pune, a boutique architecture firm in Chennai.
+Do not expect comprehensive technical audits, competitive link building, or content that can compete with established players.

 ₹50,000 to ₹1,50,000 per month

-More complete service.
-Technical audits, content strategy, regular publishing, link building, and conversion tracking.
-This is where most B2B SaaS companies, mid-size D2C brands, and established service businesses operate.
-Should include monthly technical health checks, 4 to 8 pieces of content per month, link building through outreach and digital PR, and monthly reporting that connects SEO to business outcomes.
+You are buying a more complete service.
+Technical audits, content strategy, regular publishing, link building, and conversion tracking should all be included.
+This is the range where most B2B SaaS companies, mid-size D2C brands, and established service businesses operate.
+Monthly technical health checks, 4 to 8 pieces of content per month, ongoing link building through outreach and digital PR, conversion tracking in Google Analytics, and monthly reporting that connects SEO activity to business outcomes.

 ₹2,00,000 and above per month

 Wondering what the right scope looks like for your business?
-Book a free audit call and we will give you a straight answer.
+Book a free audit call and we will give you a straight answer before you sign anything.

 How Long SEO Takes to Show Results